Adopted 18th July 2023

 - At least 7 clear days before the meeting, you will need to provide Hixon Parish Council with copies of any documentation or other evidence, which you may wish to refer to at the meeting.
 The Council will similarly provide you with copies of any documentation upon which it may wish to rely on at the meeting.

-- The Council shall consider whether the nature of the complaint warrants the exclusion of the public and press from the meeting.
+- e.
+The Council shall consider whether the nature of the complaint warrants the exclusion of the public and press from the meeting.
 Any decisions on a complaint shall be announced at the Council meeting in public.
+However, confidentiality will be respected.

 There is a form on the Local Government Ombudsman website that can be completed online.